 Lines received & put away = Total lines received / total person hours required to correctly store all stock in order

 Inventory accuracy: By making sure the physical inventory matches

 your inventory management software, you’re able to better fill customer orders on time.

 Inventory accuracy = Number of counted items that perfectly match every aspect of the record / total number of items counted

 Average warehouse capacity used: This measures the average amount of

 a specific interval, such as a monthly or yearly window.
 Companies efficiently managing

 Average warehouse capacity used = (Amount of warehouse floor space used / total warehouse space) × 100

-Peak warehouse capacity used: Closely related, the KPI measures the amount of warehouse
+Peak warehouse capacity used: Closely related, the KPI measures the

 capacity used during designated peak seasons.